 Bundled Change Requests of any name type that also include a birth date change will go to DPI to review.
 Read the sections below for more details on how to perform Change Requests for first names and how to perform Change Requests for middle names.

-Otherwise, bundled Change Requests will go to dependent agencies with Local Person IDs for review if any or if none approved right away.
+Otherwise, bundled Change Requests will go to dependent agencies with Local Person IDs for review.

-Change requests for date of birth routed to the DPI.
+Next, add comments to the WISEid Change request regarding how the birthdate was verified.
+The agency requesting the change must indicate what document required by the LEA has been viewed by the attending school/district to validate the change.
+Change requests for date of birth are routed to the DPI.
 Birth dates are used for match review purposes, so DPI must approve them.

 Birth date change requests require comments.

-Acceptable comment example: Parent brought in birth certificate, which I viewed, and the birth date on the student record now does not match their birth certificate.
+"The parent brought in a birth certificate, which I viewed, and the birth date on the student record now does not match their birth certificate."

 If a birth date change request is submitted without the proper comment, DPI will automatically deny the change request with the following comment:

-“Please appeal with how the correct birth date has been verified and what means of legal identification was used (i.e. birth certificate, WIR records, I-9, driver's license).”
+“Please appeal with how the correct birth date has been verified and what means of identification was used (i.e. birth certificate, I-9, driver's license).”

 Here is an example of what a denied change request looks like: